chaotic1988/docs/xtrade5/developer _guide.md

 ### 1.3 Message
-XTrade5 uses JSON to e
+XTrade5 uses JSON for information exchange between Hubs and Clients.
+See Chapter 5 for details.

 ### 1.4 Order ID
 The (``account_id``, ``strategy_id``, ``order_id``) tuple uniquely identifies an order.
 Usually, a client will be assigned a fixed ``account_id`` and ``strategy_id``, therefore it only needs to maintain a series of unique ``order_id``'s.